Expand description

 example, after the compute controller has instructed the replica to cancel a peek (by sending a

-command, it must still be ready to accept non-Canceled
+CancelPeek command), it must still be ready to accept non-Canceled responses to the

 answered, it must handle that command gracefully (e.g., by ignoring it).